-"positive" ones: excitement, pride, the joy of winning, the wonderfulness of loving, the sorts of emotions which can "win over our hearts" or lift us off the ground.
-The chemicals can send more blood to our muscles, but to push energy up instead of producing the huge spike seen in the Survive Channel.
+The Thrive Channel may also be thought to have a radar system, but in this case one that looks for opportunities instead of hazards.
+When it perceives what might be an opportunity, it too appears to trigger emotions and chemicals.
+However, in this second case, the emotions tend to be what we would generally call "positive" ones: excitement, pride, the joy of winning, the wonderfulness of loving, the sorts of emotions which can "win over our hearts" or lift us off the ground.
+The chemicals can send more blood to our muscles, but to push energy gradually up instead of producing the huge spike seen in the Survive Channel.
 The mind seems to broaden instead of narrowing, both because positive emotions do not create the instant and narrow focus that fear does, and because opportunities are so often less clear, forcing you to think and clarify exactly what they are.
 We often seem to become more curious.
+Activating the Thrive channel also results in the release of chemicals (oxytocin and vasopressin) that predispose us to social engagement and result in greater trust and collaboration.

-In terms of the action which seems to flow from this hardwired instinct, you typically try to take initial, or further, steps to capitalize on the possibility.
+In terms of the action which seems to flow from this hardwired instinct, you typically take initial, or further, steps to capitalize on the possibility.
 You do this having increased your pace to a jog, so to speak, but not a sprint.
 If progress seems to be made toward the opportunity, positive emotions remain high.
 And the increased energy level becomes much more sustainable than tree-climbing bursts of activity.
-Also aiding sustainability is the fact that the body seems to love the hormones that Thrive triggers and, having experienced them, will work to maintain the flow over time.

 Like Survive, Thrive can work in ways that do not serve us well.
 We know, for example, that charismatic people can trigger opportunity seeking radars in others where real opportunities do not exist.
 Those types of people can also be extreme positive emotion machines.
 Taken together, they can manipulate Thrive Channels and lead a group of people to, as we say, all run off a cliff.
+Additionally, an overactive Thrive can lead to extreme euphoria that stops people from thinking clearly and creatively, and thus almost always undermines the exploitation of big opportunities.